Le Querce di Cota: Sampling a Small Slice of Sicily

 ‘Damn!
 Why is my alarm clock ringing already?’

-As I rolled over sleepily, fumbling to switch off the terrible annoyance, I realised that this noise pollutant was coming from the bedroom window.
+As I rolled over sleepily, fumbling to switch off the terrible annoyance, I realized that this noise pollutant was coming from the bedroom window.

 Peering out unenthusiastically into the cold, crisp, early-morning air, I spotted a fluffy little lamb, bleating energetically, harmoniously accompanied by a yapping puppy, a couple of chirpy birds, and a very assertive rooster, all happy that the sun was rising.